Battle of Pequawket: Battle

-An Abenaki account of the battle
+Abenaki account of the battle

 The story of the Battle of Pequawket recounted below was originally told by a daughter of Powack, a chief of the Penobscot people, allied with the Abenaki in the Wabanaki Confederacy.
-It was retold through generations until written down.
+It was retold through generations until it was written down.
 It appears, as written, in (Kayworth & Potvin 2002).

-Powack wanted peace with the English.
-He called a council which then sent him as an envoy to the Pequawkets.
+Powack wanted peace with New England.
+He called a council, which then sent him as an envoy to the Pequawkets.
 Powack took his daughter and Little Elk, her betrothed.
-While they were staying with the Pequawkets, Paugus, a non-Pequawket, came to the village to recruit for a raiding party against the English.
+While they were staying with the Pequawkets, Paugus, a non-Pequawket, came to the village to recruit for a raiding party against New England.
 He led all the warriors down the Saco River to English settlements in Maine.
 The remaining villagers fished at the south end of Saco (Lovewell) Pond until the raiding party finally returned to be the vanguard back to the village.
-On the way back to the village the Penobscots heard gunfire from the battle.
+On the way back to the village, the Penobscots heard gunfire from the battle.

-Powack and Little Elk remained at the battle while all the non-combatant Abenaki skirted the battle to return to the village.
+Powack and Little Elk remained at the battle, and all non-combatant Abenaki skirted the battle to return to the village.

 The remaining Pequawkets moved to Canada, and Powack's daughter went with them until she found someone to take her back home.